 At no time before has the idea of white-sand beaches or exotic places only reachable by a yacht seemed more appealing than as we contemplate life after Covid-19.
-A growing number of yacht charter clients are requesting these idyllic secret destinations charters, offering a chance to step off the beaten track and go where few people have gone before.
+A growing number of yacht charter clients are requesting these idyllic hidden destinations charters, offering a chance to step off the beaten track and go where few people have gone before.

-Our priority is currently staying safe, but once restrictions are lifted we predict a rush on delightful hidden-destination yacht charters, where guests will finally be free to explore to their heart’s content.
+Discover our top hidden-destination yacht charters, where guests will finally be free to explore to their heart’s content.

-Europe remains the most popular destination for yacht charters in the summer months, but even in this sought-after cruising area there remain a number of exceptionally beautiful islands with beaches accessed by boat, or secret destinations where you will find yourself the only yacht in sight.
+Europe remains the most popular destination for explorer yacht charters in the summer months, but even in this sought-after cruising area there remain a number of exceptionally beautiful islands with beaches accessed by boat, or secret destinations where you will find yourself the only yacht in sight.

 1. Svalbard Archipelago, Norway

-Svalbard, situated halfway between Norway and the North Pole, is a completely untouched stretch of island off which beluga whales, walrus and seals play in the arctic waters.
+Svalbard, situated halfway between Norway and the North Pole, is a completely untouched stretch of North European island off which beluga whales, walrus and seals play in the arctic waters.
 Accessible only by explorer yacht, Svalbard offers an experience like no other.

 2. Hiddensee Island, Germany